 How ECCI is helping

-Being part of our Climate-KIC Accelerator programme gave Ifeyinwa ongoing support throughout her business development process.
+Being part of our EIT Climate-KIC Accelerator programme gave Ifeyinwa ongoing support throughout her business development process.

 The programme arms participants with the knowledge, resources, and coaching they need to get their low carbon idea investment-ready.
 “It offered me an invaluable opportunity to work with a very supportive team of mentors, trainers and fellow entrepreneurs,” says Ifeyinwa.